linkerd/website/linkerd.io/content/1/getting-started/k8s.md

   parent = "getting-started"
 +++

+**Note: This document is specific to Linkerd 1.x.
+If you're on Kubernetes, you may wish to consider [Linkerd 2.x](../../../2/getting-started) instead.**

 If you have a Kubernetes cluster or even just run [Minikube](https://github.com/kubernetes/minikube), deploying Linkerd as a service mesh is the fastest way to get started.
 Not only is it incredibly simple to deploy, it is also suitable for most production use-